JamesHMcKay/jamesmckay-personal-a7bb4/cosmic-rest-frame.md

 **Defining the frame of minimum non-linear Hubble expansion variation** was published in the *Monthly Notices of the Royal Astronomical Society*, Volume 457, Issue 3, 11 April 2016, Pages 3285–3305 <https://doi.org/10.1093/mnras/stw128>.

-**The code used for the research is publicly available at GitHub:**
+**The code used for the research is publicly available on GitHub:**

 <https://github.com/JamesHMcKay/hvar>